toniarnold/aspnettest/doc/blazor.md

      retain the data.

-The binary serialization in the browser is (additionally to the built-in Protected*Storage mechanism) encrypted by the server-side secret `"EncryptViewStateKey"` and thus not manipulable by the client.
+The binary serialization in the browser is (additionally to the built-in ProtectedStorage mechanism) encrypted by the server-side secret `"EncryptViewStateKey"` and thus not manipulable by the client.
 This should be enough to justify re-enabling the otherwise newly by .NET per default as "unsafe" declared binary serialization by setting